ErnaH-beep/DND/SoftwareBlog/#5 Data Access.md

 ```

 ## Service Layer Implementation
-Our data access is orchestrated through services that act as repositories, with each service handling data operations for a specific entity type.
+Our data access is made through services that act as repositories, with each service handling data operations for a specific entity type.
 Here's an example of our PersonService implementation:

 ```csharp
 public class PersonService